tramarobin/fctAOV/README.md

 # fctAOV
- Factorial ANOVA and post-hoc function
+ Factorial ANOVA and post-hoc function.
 Work in progress

 Up to 4 way ANOVA with up to 2 between subjects and 2 within suject factors.